 For Windows 7 or Windows Server 2008 R2:

 In addition to KB2999226, make sure you also have KB2533623 installed.
 If you don't have this update installed, you'll see an error similar to the following when you launch a .NET Core application:

 The library hostfxr.dll was found, but loading it from C:\<path_to_app>\hostfxr.dll failed.

 .NET Core 3.0 Preview 1 has the same prerequisites as other versions of .NET Core.
 However, if you want to use Visual Studio to create .NET Core 3.0 projects, you must use the Visual Studio 2019 Preview.
 Visual Studio 2019 Preview can be installed side-by-side with other versions of Visual Studio without conflict.

 Prerequisites with Visual Studio 2017

-You can use any editor of your choice to develop .NET Core applications using the .NET Core SDK.
-However, if you want to develop .NET Core applications on Windows in an integrated development environment, you can use Visual Studio 2017.
+You can use any editor to develop .NET Core applications using the .NET Core SDK.
+Visual Studio 2017 provides an integrated development environment for .NET Core apps on Windows.

 - On the Help menu, choose About Microsoft Visual Studio.

 - In the About Microsoft Visual Studio dialog, verify the version number.

 - For .NET Core 3.0 Preview 1 apps, Visual Studio 2019 Preview 1 or higher.